 Step 7: Let the glue dry completely before peeling the foil off.
 Because of the glue’s weak adhesive property, the foil didn’t peel off cleanly and created an abstract “watercolor” effect.

-I cut the out the piece into four and added a photo mat around each.
+I cut out the piece into four and added a photo mat around each.
 They’re so shiny and pretty!